News : Infighting

 Khamenei’s rejection of an Ahmadinejad candidacy may be further evidence of alignment between the supreme leader and the current presidency.
 This seems especially likely in light of the AP’s claim that such rejection will make it difficult for another hardline candidate to pose a credible challenge to Rouhani’s reelection.
 The report points out that Iran’s national elections have very short campaign periods, making it unlikely that a candidate who is not already in the public eye will be chosen by a major political faction and given sufficient clout to win the race against an incumbent.

 In other words, in rejecting a candidate who is reportedly favored by a considerable majority of hardline conservatives, Khamenei may in effect be viewed as endorsing Rouhani’s reelection.
-While fear of another uprising may be a motivating factor in this, it is also quite possible that Khamenei’s decision reflects his perception of Rouhani’s more nuanced approach to foreign policy as valuable for hardliners who are close to Khamenei’s office.
+While fear of another Green Movement may be a motivating factor in this, it is also quite possible that Khamenei’s decision reflects his perception of Rouhani’s more nuanced approach to foreign policy as valuable for hardliners who are close to Khamenei’s office.

 The Ahmadinejad era had been characterized by firebrand speeches and more transparent defiance of the US, resulting in increased economic sanctions and other punitive actions.
 The Rouhani administration, by contrast, has generated tens of billions of dollars in sanctions relief, although it has also brought the regime face-to-face with the uncomfortable prospect of increased contact between the US and Iran, leading to what Khamenei has described as economic and cultural infiltration.